cost of living: an overview

 GDP which stands for gross domestic products of a nation does not directly compare to the average lives of a common man on the street

-what is cost of living
+what is the cost of living

-Definition of cost of living, Cost of living may be defined as the amount of money an individual spends to obtain the goods and services which will sustain him at a particular time.
-It is thus the money cost of things as food, shelter, clothing, medical services, etc. which the individual consumes.
+Definition of costs of living, Cost of living may be defined as the amount of money an individual spends to obtain the goods and services which will sustain him at a particular time.

-The cost of living depends largely on the prices of goods and services, if prices are high, the cost of living will be high, since the individual will have to spend more money to obtain goods and services.
-But if the prices are low, less money will be spent, hence the cost of living will be low.
+the cost of living will be high since the individual will have to spend more money to obtain goods and services But if the prices are low, less money will be spent, hence the cost of living will be low.

 RELATIONSHIP BETWEEN COST OF LIVING AND STANDARD OF LIVING

 If the prices of goods and services are high, this means an increase on the cost of living since people have to pay more money to get them.
-If prices increase, people purchase fewer goods and services.
-They therefore consume less and this results to a fall in their standard of living.

 On the other hand, if prices of goods and services fall, people will be able to obtain them in greater amounts.
 This means a fall in the cost of living.
-They would also purchase high quality goods and services.
-This will increase their level of consumption and their standard of living will increase.

-In summary, a rise in the cost of living reduces the standard of living, while a reduction in the cost of living increases the standard of living.
+In summary, a rise in the cost of living reduces the standard of living, while a reduction in the costs of living increases the standard of living.
 It is the cost of living that determines the standard of living.

 Difference between cost of living and standard of living

-The main difference between the cost of living and standard of living is that the Cost of living is the amount of money required to support a specific way of life by bearing the cost of expenses like lodging, taxes, food, and medical care, whereas the Standard of living is firmly associated with the quality of life
+The main difference between the costs of living and the standard of living is that the Costs of living is the amount of money required to support a specific way of life by bearing the cost of expenses like lodging,

 1. economic tools for nation building